 Synthetics are used in almost all outdoor clothing and can be damaging in a number of ways:

-- Synthetic fibres require huge quantities of water to create, they release carbon dioxide into the atmosphere (contributing to global warming) and sometimes nitrous oxide, which is significantly more harmful than CO2.
+- Synthetic fibres require huge quantities of water to be created, they release carbon dioxide into the atmosphere (contributing to global warming) and sometimes nitrous oxide, which is significantly more harmful than CO2.